aimengaba/aimengaba.github.io/_pages/about.md

 Hi and welcome!

-I'm a Computer Science PhD candidate at <a href='https://www.cics.umass.edu/'>University of Massachusetts Amherst</a>, working with <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a> at the intersection of **Human-Computer Interaction**, **Human-Centered AI**, and **Data Visualization**.
-My research focuses on _Advancing Responsible AI through Human-Centered Evaluation methods_.
-I use mixed-methods approach to understand people's perception of AI systems and create practical design guidelines that can help make these systems more fair, and inclusive.
-More specifically, I study how elements like language and visual design shape users’ trust and perceptions of bias, especially for people from gender-diverse and historically marginalized communities.
+I am a Computer Science PhD candidate at <a href='https://www.cics.umass.edu/'>University of Massachusetts Amherst</a>, working with <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a> at the intersection of **Human-Computer Interaction (HCI)**, **Human-Centered AI**, **Explainable AI (XAI)**, and **Data Visualizations**.

+I use an interdisciplinary approach in my research, drawing from HCI, physcology, and social science.
+My work spans topics such as human-AI interactions, explainable AI (XAI), and accessibility.
+What ties it all together is a commitment to understanding how people navigate and experience technology in complex real-world contexts.

+I am a mixed-methods researcher, employing innovative human-centered study design methods, from interviews, and surveys, to trust games, disability-led design and community-based research.
+My Ph.D. research is focused on Explainable AI (XAI), with the end-goal of making AI more transparent and usable.
+I investigate user trust and the perception of bias in ML models, along with methods to improve user trust by improving model fairness.
+In my accessibility research, I focus on disability-led innovation, especially with blind and low-vision (BLV) communities.
+Rather than positioning users as subjects or testers, I design studies that give participants the tools, time, and autonomy to define their own problems and create their own solutions.

-**I am currectly on the job market applying to both industry and academic roles, expected to graduate in August 2025.**
+**I am currectly on the job market applying to both industry and academic roles, expected to graduate in Fall 2025.**

 Along this journey, I've been fortunate to collaborate with some inspiring researchers including <a href='https://people.cs.umass.edu/~brun/'>Yuriy Brun</a>, <a href='https://emilywall.github.io/'>Emily Wall</a>, <a href='https://www.tableau.com/research/people/vidya-setlur'>Vidya Setlur</a>, <a href='https://arjun010.github.io/'>Arjun Srinivasan</a>, and <a href='https://jhoffswell.github.io/#About'>Jane Hoffswell</a>.